dan-atack/SMARS/README.md

 ## Building the game's Docker images from the local VM environment:

+NOTE that this workflow is no longer necessary for production environment upgrades, since the game's CI/CD now produces a new image for the production environment whenever a change is pushed to the master branch (either by a direct push or via a branch being merged).

 - Clone git repo into local VM directory
 - Set environment variables in local .env file: